bunnybrin/excel/README.md

 # excel
-parody to google excel writed from scratch and without frameworks
+parody to google excel wrote from scratch and without frameworks